Westmoreland Lock Hospital: History

+Surgeon George Doyle first established a hospital to treat venereal diseases in women and children on Rainsford Street (named for Mark Rainsford) in 1755.

-There was a hospital to treat venereal disease in Donnybrook since the middle of the 18th century, but its distance from the city centre made it unattractive for physicians.
+The hospital then relocated on a number of occasions including to South Great George's Street, Clarendon Street and the Buckingham Hospital on Buckingham Street (later to become Temple Street Children's Hospital) as well as finally a fourteen-year spell at Donnybrook, but its distance from the city centre made it unattractive for physicians.

+Townsend street

 At the same time the Hospital for Incurables in Townsend Street was running out of space.
 It was decided to swap locations, which benefited both hospitals.

-The new hospital, which was located at the corner of present-day Townsend Street and Luke Street, was established in 1792.
-The part of the name "Westmoreland" refers to the Earl of Westmoreland who was Lord Lieutenant of Ireland at the time.
+The new hospital, which was located at the corner of present-day Townsend Street and Luke Street, was opened in the old building on 20 November 1792 after a refurbishment and the addition of wings.
+The part of the name "Westmoreland" refers to the John Fane, 10th Earl of Westmorland who was Lord Lieutenant of Ireland at the time.
 The 'Lock Hospitals' were developed for the treatment of syphilis following the end of the use of lazar hospitals, as leprosy declined.
 The part of the name "Lock Hospital" refers back to the earlier leprosy hospitals, which came to be known as lock hospitals after the "locks", or rags, which covered the lepers' lesions.
 Other hospitals treating lepers in 18th century Dublin included the Lock Hospital in Clarendon Street, and Mercer's Hospital.

-Initially the hospital treated 300 people of both sexes.
+Initially, the hospital treated 300 people of both sexes.
 This was later reduced to 150 beds and from 1820 only women were admitted (males were sent to Dr Steevens' Hospital and the Richmond Surgical Hospital).
 It was supported by the state from the outset.
 Catholics and Protestants were segregated.
 In the 19th century most of the patients were prostitutes, a consequence of the large military presence in the city - Dublin having the "largest garrison of the British army at home or in the colonies" (Under-Secretary Thomas Larcom).
 It became part of the objectives of the hospital governors to prevent the transmission of venereal disease to troops stationed in the city, and the hospital was provided with a grant from the government to effect this.

 In 1794 the Lock penitentiary opened at the Bethesda Chapel on Dorset Street, which catered for women who had been discharged from the hospital.
 Other destinations for those discharged were the Lying-in hospital (now the Rotunda Hospital), the work-house, or the Cork Street Fever Hospital.
-The hospital never had power to hold women against their will.
+The hospital never had the power to hold women against their will.